Ensures human research is conducted ethically and responsibly.

 g) Where investigation finds that the complaint involves a breach of the National Statement, the working party will work with the relevant CHEAN and/or School/College/Centre to avoid a recurrence.

-h) Where the investigation finds that the breach of the National Statement may also represent a breach of the Australian Code or research misconduct, the working party will refer it to the Designated Person who will handle it in line with the Research Misconduct Process.
+h) Where the investigation finds that the breach of the National Statement may also represent a breach of the Australian Code or research misconduct, the working party will refer it to the Designated Officer who will handle it in line with the Management of Breaches of Research Integrity Procedure.

 i) Where the working party or the HREC Chairperson dismisses a complaint, the reason/s for dismissal will be provided to the complainant and to the HREC.